FbW-E01/Team7_space_game/README.md

 to do:

 1. collision detection, creating obstacles and consequence.
 Created a new class "blackhole" and add it randomly: so every time a piece of food is eaten the backhole is also repositioned randomly in the gameboard.
-I the space worm hits the black hole, game over
+I the space worm hits the black hole, game over.

 2. working on alerts